RTAkland/KEmbeddableResources/README.md

 # Usage

-Just add plugin and add repository
+Just add plugin, add repository, configure plugin, then enjoy it~

 > The latest version can be found at https://repo.maven.rtast.cn/#/releases/cn/rtast/rkmbed/gradle-plugin